 “What?”
 I don’t know why I couldn’t comprehend… maybe it was not enough sleep, maybe it was too early in the morning.

 She said it again and again and again… Okay, now it stuck.

 We took off.
 The first 250, I wore my flippers.
-I don’t know why I thought she said wear your flippers but I wore them.
+I don’t know why I thought she said wear flippers so, I wore them.
 I went last and quickly caught up and passed each and every member of the group.
 Bill, the fastest swimmer who also was a collegiate swimmer, gave me such a strange look in the water as I passed him.
 When I was finished and I was so way ahead of everyone, Maggie said, “Ok, now take off your flippers.”

 “Why?”
 I asked